Club History

 Carolyn Stevens, 2015-2017 District IV Director of the Florida Federation of Garden Clubs, Inc., along with Fernandina Beach resident, Beverly Williams, spearheaded the organization of a federated garden club to serve the Amelia Island area residents.
 Orientation meetings were held in June and July of 2016.
 It was decided the name of the club would be The Bartram Garden Club, Inc. in recognition of famed colonial naturalist William Bartram, who set foot in Florida on Amelia Island in 1774 and recorded its flora and fauna.
 Twenty-six charter members joined during the first official meeting in September and the club was chartered by FFGC the following week.

 In additional homage to the Bartram name, the former Rose Garden Club of Fernandina Beach erected a historical marker at the city's waterfront indicating a site of Mr. Bartram's travels and influence on the area.
+Our club refurbished it in 2021.

 Why We Are Bartram